2018 Business Tax Planning Guide

 If structured correctly, the employer will be entitled to a tax deduction for the reimbursement payment to the employee (for the equipment cost), claim any GST input credit, and the employee’s salary package will only be reduced by the GST-exclusive cost of the items purchased.

 7. DEFER INCOME

-If possible, defer issuing further invoices and receiving cash/debtor payments until after 30 June 2017.
-This strategy will be particularly effective for companies in the $2 million category whose tax rate is expected to reduce from 28.5% to 27.5% for the 2017 year.
+If possible, defer issuing further invoices and receiving cash/debtor payments until after 30 June 2018.
+This strategy pushes tax payable to future years.

 8. BRING FORWARD EXPENSES